 - Mobile phone: just click Switch to classification mode at the bottom of your phone screen.

-Or to integrate your impulse with your own embedded device, see Running your impulse locally.
+Congratulations!
+You've added sight to your sensors.
+Now that you've trained your model you can integrate your impulse in the firmware of your own embedded device, see Running your impulse locally.
 There are examples for Mbed OS, Arduino, STM32CubeIDE, Eta Compute, and any other target that supports a C++ compiler.
 Note that the model we trained in this tutorial is relatively big, but you can choose a smaller transfer learning model.